concalma/CarND-MPC-Project/README.md

 # 3. Polynomial fit
 The waypoints passed are mapped into car coordinates from map coordinates first, and then fitted to a polynomial of third order.
 This happens in main.cpp:100-109.
-The mapping has the advangte to simplify calculations, given that some of the values turn into 0, in particular *px*, *py* and *psi*
+The mapping has the advantage to simplify calculations, given that some of the values turn into 0, in particular *px*, *py* and *psi*

 ```c++
   //----------------------------------------------------------------------------